ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-43. Repeat the above assuming now that the bias term B1 was amended and equals −0.25.
+Q. Repeat the above assuming now that the bias term B1 was amended and equals −0.25.

 <details><summary><b>Answer</b></summary>